cirtoska/TheNextWeb/README.md

-# TheNextWeb
+# TheNextWeb here is live preview https://cirtoska.github.io/TheNextWeb/<br>
-This project is exercise.
-A remake of the website https://thenextweb.com/ with my code.
+<p>This project is exercise.
+A remake of the website https://thenextweb.com/ with my code.</p>